-5. Discussion, conclusions, and perspectives
+5 Discussion, conclusions, and perspectives

-In this study, we applied Sentinel 1 SAR analysis, both InSAR and OT, to the measurement of ground motion on Cirque de Salazie, Reunion Island, France.
-Thanks to the high repetition frequency of Sentinel 1, the C-band InSAR signal is coherent in this region, in contrast with past C-band studies on the study area.
+In this study, we applied Sentinel-1 SAR analysis, both In-SAR and OT, to the measurement of ground motion in Cirque de Salazie, Réunion Island, France.
+Thanks to the high repetition frequency of Sentinel-1, the C-band InSAR signal is coherent in this region, in contrast with past C-band studies on the study area.
 This result allows us to produce interpretable velocity maps, both with InSAR and OT techniques.
 The InSAR velocity map provided spatially detailed ground velocities in the LOS of the satellite, with precision reaching a fraction of the SAR wavelength.
 The comparison between InSAR and GNSS velocities is satisfactory.
-The Sentinel 1 MLIs OT technique provided useful measurements.
+The Sentinel-1 MLI OT technique provided useful measurements.
 Nevertheless, the comparison between OT and GNSS velocities highlighted several biases that require a more detailed investigation.
 The biases may be due to a residual orbital ramp in the OT velocities but also the fact that OT precision is a function of the MLI pixel size.
 Because the InSAR and OT techniques provide "relative" measurements, the biases with respect to GNSS suggested that absolute calibration of SAR maps is needed to compare SAR and GNSS results.

-Within the InSAR and OT detection limits and the period of SAR measurements (October 2017-November 2018) this study shows the ground motion and internal kinematics on HB landslide, the N-NW section of IV landslide, and CP landslide.
-Moreover, we point out an unexpected pattern of ground motion S-SE of HB and South of IV, consistent with the geomorphology of the area but situated in a non-instrumented, uninhabited area on the ground.
-We suggest that it might correspond to an area that was considered stabilized or dormant, called Crete de Salaze.
-Motion in this area might have been reactivated as a consequence of heavy rainfall and thus represents a post cyclonic burst of ground motion.
+Within the InSAR and OT detection limits and the period of SAR measurements (October 2017-November 2018) this study shows the ground motion and internal kinematics on the HB landslide, the N-NW section of the IV landslide, and the CP landslide.
+Moreover, we point out an unexpected pattern of ground motion south-south-east of HB and south of IV, consistent with the geomorphology of the area but situated in a non-instrumented, uninhabited area on the ground.
+We suggest that it might correspond to an area that was considered stabilized or dormant, called Crête des Salazes.
+Motion in this area might have been reactivated as a consequence of heavy rainfall and thus represents a post-cyclonic burst of ground motion.

-Three GNSS sites on the South-Western part of IV landslides indicates ground motion in this sector of CdS.
+Three GNSS sites on the south-western part of IV landslide indicate ground motion in this sector of CdS.
 Therefore, this noticeable signal requires further consideration and investigation.